laudis / neo4j-php-client

 Result formats/hydration

-In order to make the results of the bolt protocol and the http uniform, the driver provides result formatters (aka hydrators).
-The client is configurable with these formatters.
-You can even implement your own.
+In order to make the results of the bolt protocol and the http uniform, the driver provides and summarizes the results.

 , which is explained extensively in the result format section.